Take a deep breath.

-In addition to being aware of emptying your lungs from the very bottom up, this time also use your solar plexus to slowly and evenly breathe purple light out into the world.
+In addition to being aware of emptying your lungs from the very bottom up, this time also use your solar plexus to slowly and evenly breathe the dark purple light out into the world.
 Slowly, evenly, steadily, gently exhaling.

 Again, when you (finally) are forced to inhale, stop just short of full and slowly start exhaling again, using the very bottom of your lungs in conjunction with your solar plexus.